Meet Your Specialist Bariatric Team

 Medical tests requested.

 - If not already conducted by your GP, you will likely be required to have blood and/or other medical tests prior to having surgery.
-Dr Joseph, Bariatric Surgeon, will advise what is required during your initial consultation.
+Your Bariatric Surgeon will advise what is required during your initial consultation.

 - Some patients may benefit from visiting a psychologist particularly if they have an unusually strong relationship with food when under stress or emotional pressure.